wombleton/gitlaw-nz/acts/W/Wild Animal Control Act 1977.md

     Section 36(3): added, on 1 October 1999, by [section 11][123] of the Wild Animal Control Amendment Act 1997 (1997 No 80).

-##### 37 Offences to be tried summarily
+##### 37 Proceedings for offences

-*   (1) Every offence against this Act or against any regulations under this Act shall be punishable on summary conviction before a District Court Judge alone.

-    (2) Any officer or employee of the Department, although not the informant, may appear and conduct the prosecution in all proceedings for offences against this Act.
+*   (1) \[Repealed\]

+    (2) \[Repealed\]

-    (3) The court by which any person is convicted of any such offence may direct that any part, not exceeding half, of any fine recovered under this Act shall be paid to any person or national park board instrumental in securing the conviction in respect of which the fine is imposed (not being a person in the employment of the Crown acting in the course of his official duties), and, where such a direction is made, that part of the fine shall be paid to that person or board by the Registrar of the court in which the conviction is recorded.
+    (3) The court by which any person is convicted of an offence against this Act may direct that any part, not exceeding half, of any fine recovered under this Act shall be paid to any person or national park board instrumental in securing the conviction in respect of which the fine is imposed (not being a person in the employment of the Crown acting in the course of his official duties), and, where such a direction is made, that part of the fine shall be paid to that person or board by the Registrar of the court in which the conviction is recorded.

-    (4) Notwithstanding anything in the [Summary Proceedings Act 1957][124], any information in respect of any offence against this Act or any regulation under this Act may be laid at any time within 12 months from the time when the matter of the information arose.
+    (4) Despite anything to the contrary in [section 25][124] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any regulations made under it ends on the date that is 12 months after the date on which the offence was committed.

+    (5) Subsection (4) does not apply to an offence against [section 11][15].

     Compare: 1956 No 6 s 24

+    Section 37 heading: replaced, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 37(1): amended, on 1 April 1980, pursuant to [section 18(2)][125] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 37(1): repealed, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 37(2): repealed, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 37(2): amended, on 1 April 1987, by [section 65(1)][66] of the Conservation Act 1987 (1987 No 65).
+    Section 37(3): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 37(4): replaced, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 37(5): inserted, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 38 Presumptions and obligations in connection with hunting and killing